Skip to content

 - 2001

-- Participants at New Ross Choral Festival and Sligo Choral Festival
+- New Ross Choral Festival and Sligo Choral Festival

 - 2002

-- Cork Choral Festival: Winner of Contemporary Music Centre Trophy for the Performance of a work, written by an Irish composer.
+- Cork Choral Festival, Winner of Contemporary Music Centre Trophy

-- New Ross Choral Festival: First Place in Mixed Voice Choirs (over 40 voices) John O’Brien Trophy – Second Place in Sacred Music Competition
+- New Ross Choral Festival, First Place in Mixed Voice Choirs

 - 2003

-- Cork Choral Festival: Winners for Philip Ó Laoire Trophy for performance of a work in the Irish language.
+- Cork Choral Festival, Winners Philip Ó Laoire Trophy

 - 2004